microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const accentForegroundHover: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundHover_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentForegroundHoverDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundLarge_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundLarge_DEPRECATED: SwatchFamilyResolver;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundLargeActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundLargeActive_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundLargeHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundLargeHover_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundLargeRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundLargeRest_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentForegroundRest: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundRest_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentForegroundRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;